About the scheme

 The Victorian Government established the Fiskville Redress Scheme to acknowledge past harm and support people impacted by activities at the former Fiskville Training College site between 1971 and 2015.

-The scheme will offer a range of options including a financial payment, and access to mental health counselling and medical health support.
+The scheme offers a range of options including a financial payment, and access to counselling support services.

 The scheme is administered by the Department of Justice and Community Safety and is independent of the Country Fire Authority.

 Apply to the scheme